Keep these new homeowner tips in mind as you continue your journey to homeownership.

 Currently, inflation is much higher than it usually is.
 When you buy real estate and are able to lock into a low mortgage rate, you can protect against inflation with fixed costs.
 If you don’t own a house now, not to worry; even if you get a mortgage with a higher rate today, you can always refinance when rates go down in the future.

 Your debt payment history accounts for the majority (35%) of your FICO score, which companies evaluate to figure out the terms and rate of a loan.
 Your FICO score increases if you proceed to make a mortgage payment in full when it’s due.

-Your score will fall, however, if you fail to pay on time.
+That said, your score will fall if you fail to pay on time.
 A 30-day late mortgage payment, for example, may lower your credit score.

 If you’re ever struggling to make your payments, consider refinancing your mortgage through Quicken Loans, Amerisave, and LoanDepot.
 These loan organizations are certified by Better Business Bureau; all three of them have an A+ rating.
 Also, having more than 3,500 customer reviews on the popular platform Trustpilot, all three lenders score about 3.8 out of 5 stars.